MarkLaVenia/rockr/README.md

 <!-- badges: end -->

-The goal of rockr is to:
+The (current) goal of rockr is to:

 Given a series of Twitter polls on best album of the year, with sequential polls for each year, where some bands are reoccuring response